NYSHIP Certificate of Insurance

 Mandatory Generic Substitution

-When your Prescription is written Dispense As Written (DAW) for a Brand-Name Drug that has a generic equivalent, you pay the Non-Preferred Brand-Name copayment plus the difference in cost between the Brand-Name and the Generic Drug, not to exceed the full retail cost of the drug.
+When your Prescription is written Dispense As Written (DAW) for a Brand- Name Drug that has a generic equivalent, you pay the Non-Preferred Brand- Name copayment plus the ancillary charge.
 When your Prescription is not written DAW, in most cases, the generic equivalent is substituted for the Brand-Name Drug and you pay the Generic Drug copayment.

 The following Brand-Name Drugs are excluded from mandatory generic substitution: Coumadin, Dilantin, Lanoxin, Levothroid, Mysoline, Premarin, Synthroid and Tegretol.
 For these drugs, you pay only the applicable copayment, which in most cases will be the Non-Preferred Brand-Name copayment.

 If your Doctor believes it is Medically Necessary for you or your family member to have a Brand-Name Drug (that has a generic equivalent), you may appeal the mandatory generic substitution requirement.
 To begin the appeal process, your Doctor should call The Empire Plan and choose the Prescription Drug Program.

 Act promptly.
 If your appeal is approved, upon request, the Prescription Drug Program administrator will adjust claims processed by a pharmacy within 30 days from the date the Program administrator received all information needed to decide the appeal.

 If your appeal is granted and you fill your prescription for a Brand-Name Drug at a Network Pharmacy or through a Mail Service Pharmacy or the Designated Specialty Pharmacy, you pay the Non- Preferred copayment.
 If your appeal is denied, you can make a second appeal to the Program administrator.